Use LibrarySearch (the Books, articles & more search box) on the MRU Library homepage to find books and journal articles.

 Internet Archive - A wide variety of printed books that have been digitized.
 This is a very large collection, look very carefully to ensure what you find is actually a primary document.

-Be sure to evaluate the reliability of the website and the organization that hosts it - look for primary documents posted by universities, libraries, or academic organizations for the best chance of the document being complete and accurate.
+Be sure to carefully evaluate the reliability of the website and the organization that hosts it - look for primary documents posted by universities, libraries, or academic organizations for the best chance of the document being complete and accurate.
 Primary documents that show the original print source of the source are preferred (as in, they list the name of the original publisher and publication date of the book the source came from).

 LibrarySearch, on the MRU Library homepage, also contains reference works/encyclopedias - limit by resource type to reference entries for best results.